 Wilson, Homer M. Collection (Collection #239 – 1 Box)

 The correspondence, classroom work, reports and other documents of Homer M. Wilson, who got his degree from the Missouri School of Mines in Rolla, Missouri in 1915 and worked as a miner in various places in the United States from 1912-1914, before getting a job as a mining engineer for American Lead, Zinc and Smelting Company of Carterville, Missouri, who he worked for from 1915-1917.

 Wing Collection (Collection #20 – 1 Shelf of books)

 Robert Wing was a geologist from Carthage, Missouri.
 This collection includes books and pamphlets about mining and the geology in the Tri-State area of Missouri, Kansas, and Oklahoma from the 1960s through the 1980s and correspondence to and from Wing in his capacity as ‘consulting geologist’ for a proposed landfill site near Carthage in 1971.
 This collection also includes an official program from Centennial Celebration of the Carthage Courthouse in 1994 and a reproduction of the 1894 program from the original dedication of the courthouse.

 Woodard, Florence Collection (Collection #36 – 1 Folder)

-The correspondence and the financial records of Florence Woodard, a bookdealer in Golden City, Missouri, from the 1930s.
-There is also a paper on the McGuffey family history.
-The Alexander and William McGuffey were the authors of the school readers from 1930 to 1949.
+The correspondence and papers written to Florence Woodward, an antiques and rare book dealer in Golden City, Missouri, from friends and family.
+Includes an expenditure journal from 1930 to an unknown date.
+The collection also includes papers on McGuffey History.
+Alexander and William McGuffey were the authors of the McGuffey school readers from 1930 to 1949.

 Women of Distinction (Collection #57 – 1 Folder)